Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

 Using the wrong socks (too thick, too thin, or with holes) can cause friction and irritation on the foot skin, leading to blisters.

-What to do: Check which sock is most appropriate for the shoe being used to avoid excessive friction.
+How to heal: Check which sock is most appropriate for the shoe being used to avoid excessive friction.
 Blisters that have already formed can be covered with a band-aid.
 You should opt for open-toe shoes or sandals until the skin has healed.

 4. Burns